ray-project/ray/doc/source/serve/tutorials/hpu_inference_serve.md

-# Serving an inference model on Intel Habana Gaudi
+# Serve a model on Intel Habana Gaudi

-[Habana® Gaudi® AI Processor (HPU)](https://habana.ai) training processors are AI hardware accelerators designed by Habana Labs.
-They are designed to maximize training throughput and efficiency, while providing developers with optimized software and tools that scale to many workloads and systems.
-For more information, check out [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/).
+[Habana Gaudi AI Processors (HPUs)](https://habana.ai) are AI hardware accelerators designed by Habana Labs.
+For more information, see [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/).

-In this tutorial, we will go through two examples:
+This tutorial has two examples:

-1. Deployment of [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) using single HPU:
+1. Deployment of [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) using a single HPU:

-    * How to load model in HPU
+    * How to load a model in an HPU

-    * How to perform generation on HPU
+    * How to perform generation on an HPU

-    * How to enable HPU Graph optimization
+    * How to enable HPU Graph optimizations

-2. Deployment of [Llama2-70b](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) using multiple HPUs on single node:
+2. Deployment of [Llama2-70b](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) using multiple HPUs on a single node:

     * How to use DeepSpeed with HPU

-    * How to load sharded model in DeepSpeed workers
+    * How to load a sharded model onto DeepSpeed workers

-    * How to stream response from DeepSpeed workers
+    * How to stream responses from DeepSpeed workers

-This tutorial should help you with following use cases:

-* You want to serve a large language model on HPU

-* You want to serve a large language model using DeepSpeed on HPU
+This tutorial helps you serve a large language model on HPUs.

-## Environment Setup
+## Environment setup

 We recommend using a prebuilt container to run these examples.
-To run a container, you will need Docker.
-Please refer to [here](https://docs.docker.com/engine/install/) to install it if you haven't.
+To run a container, you need Docker.
+See [Install Docker Engine](https://docs.docker.com/engine/install/) for installation instructions.

-Next, ensure that the drivers and container runtime are installed, if not, refer to [this guide](https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html?highlight=installer#run-using-containers).
-To verify your installation, start a shell and run `hl-smi`, and it should print information like this:
+Next, follow [Run Using Containers](https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html?highlight=installer#run-using-containers) to install the Habana drivers and container runtime.
+To verify your installation, start a shell and run `hl-smi`.
+It should print status information about the HPUs on the machine:

 ```text
 +-----------------------------------------------------------------------------+